NEU-DSG/dailp-encoding/website/readme.md

 # DAILP Website

-This package renders a static website using React and Gatsby that includes all annotated documents produced by the DAILP project.
+This package renders a static website using React that includes all annotated documents produced by the DAILP project.
 These documents are connected to a Cherokee lexical database using our GraphQL endpoint.
 The latest commit to the `main` branch is automatically deployed to [`dailp.northeastern.edu`](https://dailp.northeastern.edu).